 - Advanced audience segmentation intelligence to identify emotional, lifestyle, and informational details.

 - Conceive a clear value proposition based on data, using it as a base from which to identify digital behaviors.

 - Complete a digital channel strategy by mapping channels into the sales/buyer cycle.

 3) Sampling campaigns

 Free stuff.
 What’s not to love?
 Product sampling has been around long enough to prove that it works.
 Marketing historians say that sampling first appeared in the 14th century, but credit goes to Benjamin T. Babbitt, a 19th Century soap manufacturer who understood the impact a free bar of soap could have on a recipient.

-The outer package (determined by delivery method and mail tested to make sure it survives sorting and shipping) needs to be attention-getting, bearing highly-identifiable logos, marketing messages and a call to action that should link to social media, YouTube video or other engagement avenue.
+The outer package (determined by delivery method and mail tested to make sure it survives sorting and shipping) needs to be attention-getting, bearing highly-identifiable logos, marketing messages, and a call to action that should link to social media, YouTube video, or other engagement avenues.
 The more personal the message, the more likely you will hit your target.
 Online response is the best confirmation of all!

 4) In-store events

 The in-store event planning process includes setting goals, determining foot traffic, store capacity, and other store promotions that could compete with your effort.
 You’ll interact with store management to get this event off the ground.
 Next up, you need a logistics map; where will you set up?